xav-ie/dots/README.md

   need to set up more profiles.
 - Govee light is controlled via an API.
 I think I just have to build a simple script to do so.
-- Apple Home / TP-Link Switches..
-I have no idea how to connect to these yet, but I do know it is annoying to open my phone to turn on my lights...
-I probably need to buy a homepod mini to also make them "always connected" bc my phone takes like 10-20 seconds to connect to them when I get home, which is really annoying bc it also sometimes does not connect.
+- Apple Home / TP-Link Switches...
+I have no idea how to connect to these yet, but I do know it is annoying to open my phone to turn on my lights.
+I probably need to buy a home pod mini to also make them "always connected" because my phone takes like 10-20 seconds to connect to them when I get home, which is really annoying because it also sometimes does not connect.
 </details>